ConorGagliardi/conorgagliardi.com/_pages/about.md

 of intelligence for a few areas of operation.
 “What had happened here?” and “Was everything going to be okay?” were thoughts going through my recently turned 21-year-old mind.
 I immediately began working to answer intelligence updates that had begun flooding in.
 Pivotal in this was the use of unmanned aerial vehicles.
-Through their tasking, I was able to get context for the current information and was awestruck at the usefulness of the platforms.
-I was able to conduct port assessments using UAV imagery and give all of my efforts to aid in humanitarian relief efforts.
+Through their tasking, I got context for the current information and was awestruck at the platforms' usefulness.
+I conducted port assessments using UAV imagery and gave all of my efforts to aid in humanitarian relief efforts.

-I have been fascinated by autonomous robotics, which require little overhead from a controller, and just how useful they can be during trying times.
-I am a first-generation college student, and during my first year at college as a computer science major, my grades had been dropping below my usual straight A's.
+I have been fascinated by autonomous robotics, which requires little overhead from a controller, and just how useful they can be during trying times.
+I am a first-generation college student, and during my first year as a computer science major, my grades dropped below my usual straight As.
 This was because I was unsure if I could even attend school the following semester.
 I did not qualify for student loans and had no one in my life who could cosign them either.
 I really felt the pressure that was put on individuals like myself in that system.
 When I nearly lost all hope, I discovered that I could join the Army National Guard to be able to afford school.
-I ended up being deployed six months after I finished training to a combat zone, where I even took online classes when I could through a remote satellite laptop, still pursuing my goals, and becoming a 40% disabled VA veteran at 21 years old.
+I ended up being deployed six months after I finished training to a combat zone, where I even took online classes when I could through a remote satellite laptop, still pursuing my goals.
+(I got an A in linear algebra while overseas).
+The experience has also led me to become a 100% disabled VA veteran (at 21 years old).

 It's unfortunate that being underprivileged puts students across the nation in a similar situation, and some choose not to risk their lives.
 I believe that I am a better person because of it.
-I have learned a lot of contexts about what it means to be underprivileged and learned leadership skills and self- responsibility at a younger age than most might.
+I have learned a lot of contexts about life, learning leadership skills and self- responsibility at a younger age than most might.
 I knew that, at this point, my entire career was on my back every step of the way.
-I have been self-funded since then and managed to bring my 2 semesters’ 2.71 GPA to a 3.53 after military service and my final semester of classes, all while having to drive 8 hours to do weekend training drills every month with my Army National Guard unit.
+I have been self-funded since then and managed to bring my 2 semesters’ 2.71 GPA to a 3.53 after military service and my final semester of classes, all while having to drive 8 hours to do weekly weekend training drills with my Army National Guard unit.
 When I am surrounded by some students who take their current situation for granted, I always try to have a conversation and remind everyone that they should be thankful for where they are and to work hard towards their goals.